abhi-prajapati-21/stack-overflow-main-updated/client/README.md

-# Getting Started with Create React App
+# StackOverflow Clone - Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built with React and Vite for fast development and optimized builds.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run dev` or `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\